shivanand-patil/AS-monitoring/README.md

 This exercise focuses on monitoring aerospike database nodes across multiple clusters levaraging docker as a backend type, also mimicing xdr among diffent clusters.

-NOTE: This exercise assumes to have aerolab tool installed and configured already, refer to [Aerolab setuo guide](https://github.com/shivanand-patil/AS-monitoring/blob/main/aerolab_setup.md)
+NOTE: This exercise assumes to have aerolab installed and configured already, refer to [Aerolab setup guide](https://github.com/shivanand-patil/AS-monitoring/blob/main/aerolab_setup.md)

 ## Steps